Client:

 {↓} byUMBERTO bag.

-“I contacted Studio.Build regarding a potential re-brand and overhaul of the logo and website that was in place at the time.
+“I contacted Studio.Build regarding a re-brand and overhaul of my logo and website .
 The existing branding did not reflect the quality of my own work or the research and heritage that is poured into each piece.
-Michael designed a typeface that I wouldn't have been brave enough to accomplish myself.
-Nicky wrote the most incredible bio on the about page which, again, I wouldn't have been brave enough or objective enough to achieve.
+Michael designed a typeface that I wouldn’t have been brave enough to accomplish myself, and Nicky wrote the most incredible bio on the about page which I wouldn’t have been objective enough to achieve.
 Collectively they have injected a long-term sense of confidence into my studio.
+Studio.Build exceeded expectations by far and the team supported me through each and every stage of the process. ”

 — Rob Walker, Founder (byUMBERTO)